-Last updated on September 8th, 2020 at 09:57 am
+Last updated on October 20th, 2020 at 09:00 am

 South America has a wide variety of landscapes, so it should come as no surprise that the Islands in South America also offer an abundance of contrasts.
 Whether you prefer a luxurious beach resort and warm Caribbean waters or favor the more remote and historical island, the Islands in South America are sure to entertain any traveler.

-Things to do: To make the most of your Galapagos tour, we recommend going on a 3 or 4 nights cruise, allowing you to visit more of the islands, including the remote and untouched regions.
+To make the most of your Galapagos tour, we recommend going on a 3 or 4 nights cruise, allowing you to visit more of the islands, including the remote and untouched regions.

 There are year-round flights from Quito or Guayaquil (2.5-hour flight).

+One of the most popular islands in South America is Easter Island.
 This mythical island made famous by its statues (Moais) built by the Rapa Nui people, is said to be one of the most remote inhabited islands in the world.
 Disconnect from your ordinary life and discover the ancient culture that developed in the most isolated place on Earth.
 The island is about 3800 km west of the Chilean coast.

-Recommended Tours: Easter Island is easily combinable with other destinations in Chile or other mysterious sites like Machu Picchu.
+Easter Island is easily combinable with other destinations in Chile or other mysterious sites like Machu Picchu.

-When one thinks about Chiloe, one pictures its wooden colored houses and churches, the hospitality of its people, the Chilotes, and the myths and legends of witchcraft, ghost ships and forest gnomes.
+When one thinks about Chiloe, one pictures its wooden colored houses and churches, the hospitality of its people, the Chilotes, and the myths and legends of witchcraft, ghost ships, and forest gnomes.